sanskratiii/Marketing_Analysis/README.md

 • Business Problem:
 ShopEasy, an online retail business,is facing reduced customer engagement and conversion rates despite launching several new online marketing campaigns.Despite the increased investment in marketing, there is a decline in customer engagement and conversion rates.The return on investment isn't meeting the expectations.

+Key Questions

+• Which products and categories have the highest conversion rates?

+• How do sales and conversions vary across different months?

+• What is the overall customer sentiment from reviews?

+• How does social media engagement translate into conversions?

+• What patterns emerge when comparing sales performance with customer feedback trends?

 🎯 Goal of the Dashboard